CQCL/guppylang/README.md

 ### Experimental: Execution

-See the [guppy-runner](https://github.com/CQCL/guppy-runner) repository for in-progress work for compiling Guppy source from HUGR to an executable.
+See the [guppy-runner](https://github.com/CQCL/guppy-runner) repository for in-progress work for compiling Guppy source programs and executing them.

 ## License